 Mitsuko Uchida is a performer who brings a deep insight into the music she plays through her own search for truth and beauty.
 She is renowned for her interpretations of Mozart, Schubert, and Beethoven, both in the concert hall and on CD, but she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.
 Her recording of the Schoenberg Piano Concerto with Pierre Boulez and the Cleveland Orchestra won four awards, including The Gramophone Award for Best Concerto.
-Amongst many current projects, Uchida has recently been recording a selection of Mozart’s Piano Concerti with the Cleveland Orchestra, directing from the piano: one of the discs in this series won a Grammy Award in 2011.
+Amongst many current projects, Uchida has recently been recording a selection of Mozart’s Piano Concerti with the Cleveland Orchestra, directing from the piano: all of the discs in this series have received critical acclaim and one won a Grammy Award in 2011.

 Mitsuko Uchida has demonstrated a long-standing commitment to aiding the development of young musicians and is a trustee of the Borletti-Buitoni Trust.
-She is also Co-director, with Richard Goode, of the Marlboro Music Festival.
+She is also Director of the Marlboro Music Festival.
 In May 2012 she was awarded the Royal Philharmonic Society’s Gold Medal.
 In June 2009 she was made a Dame Commander of the Order of the British Empire.